NickelFace/OTUS-Network-Architect/6. VxLAN type 2/Home Work.md

 VxLAN. type 2

-Цель: Настроить Overlay на основе VxLAN EVPN для L2 связанности между клиентами
+Goal: Configure Overlay based on VxLAN EVPN for L2 connectivity between clients

-В этой самостоятельной работе мы ожидаем, что вы самостоятельно:
+In this independent work, we expect you to be on your own:

-1. Настроить BGP peering между Leaf и Spine в AF l2vpn evpn
+1. Set up BGP peering between Leaf and Spine in AF l2vpn evpn
-2. Spine работает в качестве route-reflector
+2. Spine works as a route-reflector
-3. Настроена связанность между клиентами в первой зоне
+3. Connectivity is set up between clients in the first zone
-4. План работы, адресное пространство, схема сети, настройки - зафиксированы в документации
+4. The work plan, address space, network diagram, settings are fixed in the documentation

 ![Scheme](img/Scheme.png)

-**Настройка NEXUS:**
+**Configuring NEXUS:**

  <details>
 <summary>NXOS2</summary>